 Scamp/Casita/Fiberglass Egg Campers

 All of these retro campers are sort of alike.
-Some folks love Scamps, others are huge Casita fans.
+Some folks love Scamps, and others are huge Casita fans.
 And if you are looking for something that’s easy to tow but still has plenty of comfort, a fiberglass egg camper is the one for you.
 Their exterior hasn’t changed much over the years, so even new ones retain much of the original retro charm.